yoshino0705/Receipt_Number_Checker/README.md

 ![alt tag](https://i.imgur.com/OtZ5uOd.png)

 # Features:
-- Examines the input numbers and reply with messages such as 'no hit', 'congrats you have won ...', and 'invalid inputs' (in Chinese that is)
+- Examines the input numbers and reply with messages such as:
+  'no hit', 'congrats you have won ...', and 'invalid inputs' (in Chinese that is)

-- Can handle multiple sets of numbers, where each set of numbers are separated by either a newline or a white space
+- Can handle multiple sets of numbers, where each set of numbers is separated by either a newline or a white space

 - Filters out any non-numerical characters in the inputs, so users do not need to go back and delete any mis-typed characters, just hit send, and the bot will handle it all

 # Uses